free Complete Street design tool, or learn

 When they sense you’re unhappy, those same executives will drone on about the huge amount of unavoidable overhead, much of which clearly benefits you.
 Yes, they do pay for your trips to local and national conferences – after you turn blue convincing them they’ll benefit from your attendance.
 They pay for your computer, software, insurance, and retirement.
 They also have impressive behind the scenes infrastructure such as accounting, legal, IT, and marketing support to help ensure your day goes well and you get paid every two-weeks.
 You need these things!

 But they also have overly-luxurious offices at premium addresses.
 They have excessive support staff and middle-managers that you seem to support more than the other way around.
 They spend lavishly on parties, travel, dining, and premium hotels.
 Even low-level staff spends much more than they need to, as they have no personal incentive not to.
 This is not how you’d run the business if it were your own!
-If only everyone were more frugal, then everyone could have better raises.

 You think of colleagues who’ve started their own firms and seem to be doing ok.
 Maybe you know a few freelancers who are happy and doing ok.
 Each time you’re tempted to try something like that, fear carries the day.
 “I don’t know how to start a company, and I don’t even want to!
 I like my specialty and don’t want to start learning tax laws, accounting, etc.” Freelancing could offer a lot, but you’d still have to learn more than you have time and resources to discover through the school of hard knocks.
-Plus being all alone is risky, and your best clients may go elsewhere if you don’t have good support staff.
+Plus being all alone is risky, and your best clients may go elsewhere if you don’t have a good team.

 The best firms in your field have strong reputations with your clients and always win exciting projects.
 They have talented people that you enjoy working with and learn a lot from.
 While their paychecks may be unimpressive relative to the value you add, at least their checks are just 2-weeks away, and that matters a lot if you can’t afford “freelance” mistakes.

 So you can stick with the devils you know, or get another job and deal with similar devils plus some new ones.
 Or you can call Metro Analytics to learn about a new exciting option that combines the stabilizing, best features of traditional firms with the independence of freelancing.
 If you’re a good fit for our program, you could boost your after-expenses take- home pay 50% or more!
-Plus you can run your life on your schedule, own all your intellectual property, and still continue to win exciting projects and work with awesome teams!
+Plus you can run your life on your schedule, own all your intellectual property, and still continue to win exciting projects and work with excellent teams!

 To learn more, see our Career Opportunities page.